opencog/link-grammar/link-grammar/README.md

 Return the number of messages.

 6)  `int prt_error(const char *fmt, ...);`
-Previously it was a void function, but now it returns int (always 0) so it can be used in complex macros (which make it necessary to use the comma operator).
+Previously it was a void function, but now it returns an `int` (always 0) so it can be used in complex macros (which make it necessary to use the comma operator).